 When you apply for credit of any kind, a credit check is done to determine what your score is.
-Based on this, lenders can determine what they can expect if they loan you money.
-I.e. will you pay them back on time, how often is your credit card maxed out.
+Based on this, lenders can determine what they can expect if they loan you money by looking at several things – such as will you pay them back on time, or how often is your credit card maxed out.

 How is a credit score calculated?